 Personality of a People

 The Lupa are a people that are personally aggressive, yet socially peace-driven.
 The ultimate goal is always peace, which has been reinforced by events in their past.
-Having a fight with a friend or someone you disagree with is normal, while one would never have a physical fight over territory or trade agreements.
+Having a fight with a friend or someone you disagree with is normal, as is plain language and staying exactly what you mean, while one would never have a physical fight over territory or trade agreements.
 Such disputes are handled openly before the community at large.
-Dominance often plays a large role in Lupa society and societal structure.
+Dominance plays a large role in Lupa society, structure, and culture.

 The Lupa are very concerned with nature and not messing it up.
 They live very much in their environment.
-Beauty is considered to be tied directly to what is natural, and they take care to preserve it.
+Beauty is considered directly tied to what is natural, and they take care to preserve it.
 Destroying land when it’s not absolutely necessary is an appalling idea to them, and even so they would do it reluctantly.

-As one might say that Vulcans are a race that conquers the mind, the Lupa are a race that conquer the body, and even the average Lupa has better mastery over the body than most Humans.
+As one might say that Vulcans are a race that conquers the mind, the Lupa are a race that conquers the body, and even the average Lupa has better mastery over the body than most Humans.
+They are taught detailed physiology and biology from a young age, and how each part, bone, or muscle, of their bodies physically work and feel.
 This enables them to learn new physical activities or movements quickly, and someone with a high level of training may be able to mimic members of elite sports or types of movements, such as ballet or fighting styles just by watching for a relatively short amount of time.

 Lupa hair is strand to strand thicker than a Terran's, and a little course.
 However, they do not have any body hair other than the hair on their heads, eyebrows, and eye lashes.
-When cold, they can simply change form.
+When cold enough, they simply change form.

 The average Lupa lives to 130-150 years of age, and will usually see great grandchildren or even great great grandchildren before they die.
 They can walk and function much more quickly after birth than a Terran child, and will develop motor and comprehension skills before devoting more serious amounts of energy to body growth.